datakurre/automation-playground/docs/playground/index.md

 :align: left
 ```

-[**Mailhog**](https://github.com/mailhog/MailHog) is an open source development email service with both SMTP and HTTP API, and also nice web user interface for reading the mail.
+[**Mailhog**](https://github.com/mailhog/MailHog) is an open source development email service with both SMTP and HTTP API.
+In also has nice web user interface for reading the mail.
 Traditional email is still in widely used, and sending email is popular way to communicate information in business processes.
-Mailhog make is possible to test out email tasks on the playground.
+Mailhog makes it possible to test out email tasks on the playground.

 ```{figure} ./window-mailhog.png
 :alt: